On non-orientable surfaces in 4-manifolds

-Using the transverse sphere $G$, the attaching circle of $h_D$ can be unlinked from the attaching circle of $h_S$.
+Using the geometric dual $G$, the attaching circle of $h_D$ can be unlinked from the attaching circle of $h_S$.
+Furthermore, since the attaching circle of $h_D$ is isotopic to $\alpha$, it is unknotted.
 We denote by $m$ and $n$ the framings of the attaching circles of the $2$-handles $h_D$ and $h_S$ respectively.

 Giving one of the attaching discs of the $1$-handle a full left rotation results in linking the attaching circles of $h_D$ with $h_S$ as well as decreasing simultaneously $m$ and $k$ by $1$ and $n$ by $4$, see Figure~\ref{fig:4}.
 (A right rotation has the opposite effect.)
 Thus, we may assume that $k$ is $0$ or $-1$, corresponding to $\pm 1/2$ twists, and $m$ is even.
 If $k=0$ (respectively, $k=-1$) and $m$ is odd, then a full $-1$ rotation (respectively, $+1$ rotation) of the $1$-handle results in even $m$ and $k=-1$ (respectively, $0$).